574n13y/Dev_Ops/Day31.md

 2. **Networking**: Describe NAT.
 Why is it useful?
+   - **NAT (Network Address Translation):**
+  NAT allows private IP addresses within a local network to communicate with external networks (like the internet) by translating them into a public IP address.

+   - **Why is it useful?**
+    - **IP Conservation**: Reduces the need for a large number of public IP addresses.
+    - **Security**: Hides internal network details from external networks.
+    - **Connectivity**: Enables devices in private networks to access the internet while retaining privacy.

 3. **Cloud Computing**: Explain the purpose of CloudWatch in AWS.

 4. **DevOps**: Describe the importance of code reviews.